sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-primer/get_started/install_linux.md

 ./td -gui
 ```

-Plugin Tang Primer into your computer and hit Refresh buttion on Download Dialog box.
+Plugin Tang Primer into your computer and hit Refresh button on Download Dialog box.
 ![](./../../../../zh/tang/Tang-primer/get_started/assets/td_linux_gui.jpg)

-Plugin Tang Primer into your computer and hit Refresh buttion on Download Dialog box.
+Plugin Tang Primer into your computer and hit Refresh button on Download Dialog box.
 ![](./../../../../zh/tang/Tang-primer/get_started/assets/refresh.jpg)

 > Due to some unknown bug, JTAG only works with 400kbps or lower speed.